First-principles characterization of native defects and oxygen impurities in GaAs: Introduction

 \section{Introduction}

 GaAs-based materials have been used in electronics, optoelectronics, and photovoltaics~\cite{delAlamo2011Nature,Krishnamoorthy1996IEEE,Yablonovitch2012IEEE}.
 The ability to control and use defects has been key to the realization of such applications~\cite{Queisser1998Science}.
 Recently, defect complexes involving rare-earth and oxygen impurities in GaAs have also been of interest for quantum information science~\cite{Dietrich2016LPR,Higashi2020JAP,Fang2023OC,Fang2025JJAP}.
-Although defects in GaAs have been studied extensively, experimentally and computationally~\cite{Blakemore1982JAP,Bourgoin1988JAP,Hurle1999JAP}, a detailed understanding remains incomplete.
-This work revisits GaAs with a focus on native defects and oxygen impurities to develop a better understanding of defect physics in this technologically significant material.
+Although defects in GaAs have been studied extensively experimentally and computationally over six decades~\cite{Blakemore1982JAP,Bourgoin1988JAP,Hurle1999JAP,Coutinho2020JPCM,Liu2025JAP}, an understanding remains incomplete.
+Unambiguous identification of defects in GaAs has been challenging as there are many possible defect centers; some of which may exist in stable and/or metastable configurations and some may share similar characteristics.
+Computational studies have played an important role in defect characterization.
+Yet, their predictive power largely depends on specific methods and procedures used in defect modeling.
+Using state-of-the-art first-principles defect calculations, this work revisits GaAs with a focus on native defects and oxygen impurities to develop a better understanding of defect physics in this technologically significant material.